parthsarthiprasad/sihcollablink/README.md

 1. In Anaconda Prompt:
 ```
-cd C:\path\to\avatarify
+cd C:\path\to\sihcollablink
 run_windows.bat
 ```
 2. Run OBS Studio.
-It should automaitcally start streaming video from Avatarify to `OBS-Camera`.
+It should automaitcally start streaming video from Eye2Eye to `OBS-Camera`.

 `cam` and `avatarify` windows will pop-up.
 The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
 Please follow these [recommendations](#driving-your-avatar) to drive your avatars.